 Whether it is a div, a p or a blockquote the class=”rtl” serves to change the text direction.
 If you are translating a post with the rtl class you should not remove it unless you are translating to a Right-to-left Lingua site (i.e. Arabic/Hebrew/Farsi/Pashto), in which case it can be removed and replaced with a standard blockquote.

 (If you are an Arabic/Farsi/Hebrew/Pashto translator please use class=”translation” instead of class=”rtl”)

 To add some visually distinguished translation notes at the beginning or end of a post please use the “notes” class in a div around your content.
 Translation notes can be used to add necessary context or information for your linguistic audience:

 Other CSS Styles in Posts

 Please DO NOT use any other CSS styles in your posts than the ones listed above.
 You should be able to control the look of your posts using the HTML tags listed above the posting area like <strong> and <em>.

-Using other css (things like <p style=”padding:5px;”>) could break the page and not be noticed by your editor.
-If you feel that you need more options while editing posts please ask your editor for advice.
-If the CSS you want is really necessary, your editor can work with the tech team to make it part of the standard Lingua CSS or else add it to your language site's custom CSS file.
+Using other CSS (things like <p style=”padding:5px;”>) could break the page and not be noticed by your Translation Manager.
+If you feel that you need more options while editing posts please ask your Translation Manager for advice.
+If the CSS you want is really necessary, your Translation Manager can work with the tech team to make it part of the standard Lingua CSS or else add it to your language site's custom CSS file.